CKalitin/ckalitin.github.io/_posts/2025-07-09-fsgp-team-insights.md

 ![IMAGE](/assets/images/fsgp-team-insights/purdue/module2.jpg){:width="400"}
 [Expanded Image](/assets/images/fsgp-team-insights/purdue/module2.jpg){: target="_blank"}

 Purdue has "sandwich" style battery modules.
+Notice there are two electrical modules (8x2 cells) in a single structural module.

 First, polycarbonate is CNC'd to the shape of the module.
 Then, nickel sheets are laser cut and spot welded onto the cells.
 Finally, 3D printed clips hold the module in place in the battery.